So, your engine turns over but will not start. It usually means your engine is having trouble with spark, fuel, compression or timing.

 - One of the first symptoms typically associated with a bad cold start injector; is a problem starting the vehicle.
 The cold start injector is there to enrich the fuel mixture of the vehicle; during low temperature conditions.
 The injector may have its own thermo switch; or may be commanded by the system control module.
 If either the switch or the computer circuit fails; you may have a no start condition.

 - The manifold absolute pressure (MAP) sensor compares the barometric (atmospheric) pressure; to the intake manifold vacuum.
 When the sensor fails, it can prevent your engine from starting.

 Mass Air Flow Sensor (MAF)

-- The mass air flow (MAF) sensor tells the computer the amount (the density) of the air entering the engine.
-A common (MAF) problem is dirt or foreign matter blocking the sensing element, preventing the sensor from working.
-Or the sensor itself may fail after miles of service.
+- The mass air flow (MAF) sensor tells the computer the amount; (the density) of the air entering the engine.
+A common (MAF) problem is dirt or foreign matter blocking the sensing element; preventing the sensor from working.
+Likewise, the sensor itself may fail after miles of service.

 Engine Coolant Temperature Sensor (ECT)

 - The computer uses the engine coolant temperature (ECT) sensor to know, how much fuel the engine needs; and when to enter closed loop operation (that is, when the engine has reached operating temperature).
 As a result, a bad (ECT) sensor can upset ignition timing; or the operation of the transmission or cooling fan.

 Evaporative Emissions Control System (EVAP) Canister Vent Valve

 - The canister vent valve is part of the evaporative emissions control (EVAP) system.
 The EVAP system temporarily stores harmful fuel vapors into a canister; to prevent their release into the atmosphere.
 The computer routes the fuel vapors out of the canister through a canister vent valve; into the intake manifold.
 A faulty valve, though, can prevent the engine from starting.